machakann/asyncomplete-ezfilter.vim/README.md

 The filter function should accept two arguments and return a list of completion items.

 The first arguments `ctx` has the context information.
 For example, `ctx.base` is the string just before the cursor.
-Additionally, the `ctx` has several methods, `ctx.match(item)` returns true if the assigned string `item` is forward matched to `ctx.base`.
-Note that `ctx.match()` ignore the cases of the strings.
+Additionally, the `ctx` has several useful methods for filtering, see the reference.

 The second arguments `items` is a list of complete items.
 It is a shallow copy of `matches.items` (Refer the help of asyncomplete.vim v2).
 Check out `:help complete-items` for the specification of a complete item.